 2) Time off during the day

 The flexible work schedule of a school bus driver oftentimes allows for a break in the middle of the day.
-Drivers can spend time with their children, take a well-deserved nap, catch a movie, run a few extra laps at a nearby park, play a round of golf, shoot some hoops, browse the internet, and shop at some stores, go to doctor or dentist appointments, or pursue continuing-education classes or even drive extra hours.
+Drivers can spend time with their children, take a well-deserved nap, catch a movie, run a few extra laps at a nearby park, play a round of golf, shoot some hoops, browse the internet, and shop at some stores, go to the doctor or dentist appointments, or pursue continuing-education classes or even drive extra hours.

 3) Summers and holidays off